IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- V000 - The user can register into the platform by email or a google account.
-(Auth Clients)
+- V011 - The user can register into the platform by email or a google account.
+  - Auth Clients
-- V000 - The user must have a secure password with at least 8 characters.
-(Auth Clients)
+- V012 - The user must have a secure password with at least 8 characters.
+  - Auth Clients
-- V000 - The email and password must be stored in the DataBase.
-(Auth Clients)
+- V013 - The email and password must be stored in the DataBase.
+  - Auth Clients
-- V000 - If at least one field is not valid, the user can not continue registering.
-(Auth Clients)
+- V014 - If at least one field is not valid, the user can not continue registering.
+  - Auth Clients
 <!-- 1.
 Enter email
 2. Enter password
 3. Input personal data (address, zip code, etc.)